BenARND/resume-R-code/README.md

 Add the various images (.jpg/.png) to your ggpath directory folder

-Run the code "Create circular barplot with logo" in your R console
+Run the code "circular barplot with logo" in your R console

 Adapt to your needs